erykjj/jwpublib/README.md

 * **Description**: Personal research project: a chronological compilation of events (mostly) related to Bible history
 * **Latest release**: *TBH_8.0.jwpub* - [Danish](https://github.com/erykjj/jwpublib/releases/download/TBH_8.0/TBH_8.0_D.jwpub), [English](https://github.com/erykjj/jwpublib/releases/download/TBH_8.0/TBH_8.0_E.jwpub), [French](https://github.com/erykjj/jwpublib/releases/download/TBH_8.0/TBH_8.0_F.jwpub), [Spanish](https://github.com/erykjj/jwpublib/releases/download/TBH_8.0/TBH_8.0_S.jwpub)
 * **Released**: [2024-06-25](CHANGELOG.md/#tbh_80---2024-06-25)
 * **Note**: Tapping on a year in any of the thematic timelines, will give you an overview of the whole year in the side/study pane; tapping on a kindgom or region tag will take you to the corresponding thematic timeline; and tapping the name of a Hebrew month, will point you to more information.
-Keep in mind that if you annotate in any way and a future release includes additional historical events, your notes and highlights will no longer match up.
+Keep in mind that if you annotate in any way and a future release includes additional historical events, your notes and highlights will no longer match up
-* **Traslations**: If interested, please [let me know](https://github.com/erykjj/jwpublib/issues/37).
+* **Traslations**: If interested, please [let me know](https://github.com/erykjj/jwpublib/issues/37)

 ____
 ## Strong's *Hebrew and Chaldee Dictionary* and *Greek Dictionary of the New Testament* [⇧](#bookshelf)